Itching for reform

 For example:

 How can research be a practice and tradition that deeply invests us into the habitats and ongoing needs of diverse populations?
-Long-term commitment that braids finely honed observation and analysis skills with hands on experimentation and embodied creativity.
+Long-term commitment that braids finely honed observation and analysis skills with hands-on experimentation and embodied creativity.

-• “connecting to self”: moving away from defending, emanating and demanding neutrality (an objective stance), towards clearly articulating one’s viewpoint and approach.
+• “connecting to self”: moving away from defending, emanating and demanding neutrality (an objective stance), towards the clear articulation of one’s viewpoint and approach.

-• “connecting to other”: moving away from knowing and informing (top-down), towards asking questions, building and sharing lessons learnt together, at eye’s level.
+• “connecting to other”: moving away from knowing and informing (top-down), towards asking questions, learning together and sharing insights, at eye’s level.

-• “connecting to environment”: moving away from purchasing (industrial goods produced around the globe) and complying (with rules and regulations instantiated by distant powers), towards co-creating an ‘eco-logical’ lifestyle: developing sensitivity to what is available through and around us, as participants to rich and diverse webs of bioregional activity.
+• “connecting to environment”: moving away from purchasing (industrial goods produced around the globe) and complying (with rules and regulations instantiated by distant powers), towards co-creating an ‘eco-logical’ lifestyle: developing sensitivity to what is available through and around us, as participants in rich and diverse webs of bioregional activity.

-• “staying in inquiry and continuous development”: moving away from performing, competing and leading, towards skilful relating.
-Practicing listening as an activity, being able to sustain murkiness (lack of clear goal or frame – embodied transformation takes time), leaving space for the unknown/other (step by step dialogical development), acting so as to invite exchange and support (response-ability).
+• “staying in inquiry and continuous development”: moving away from performing, competing and dominating, towards skilful relations.
+Practicing listening as an activity, being able to sustain murkiness (lack of clear goal or frame – embodied transformation takes time), leaving space for the unknown/other (step by step dialogical development), acting so as to invite mutual contribution and support (response-ability).